Cultural Heritage, Culture, Explore

 While the color play is the highlight, Phagwah in Guyana is also steeped in rich traditions.
 The celebration includes “chowtaal” singing—traditional Indian folk songs that add rhythm to the festivities.
 Groups of friends and families come together to sing, drum, and dance to the infectious beats.
 The music is lively, and the atmosphere is electric with joy and camaraderie.
 Tourists will be swept away by the spirit of celebration, making it an unforgettable cultural experience.

-For more about how Guyana celebrates its cultural diversity, check out the popular Mashramani Festival, another colorful festival celebrated in the country.
+For more about how Guyana celebrates its cultural diversity, check out the popular Mashramani Festival, another colorful festival celebrated when you travel Guyana.

 Unity and Togetherness